 For many years, people were told to go to a shelter if they couldn't keep their pets.
 This was a way to keep pets off the streets, yet it resulted in and continues to result in euthanasia.
 As times have changed, communities are seeking out ways to save animals' lives and not treat them as disposable.
 This means that shelters need help from people to keep pets in homes and safe while they await their next homes.

 We provide the following:

 Giving up an animal is a serious decision.
 If you are considering this, please contact us for help before you bring us your pet.
 We can suggest training options, offer behavioral advice, provide options for pet-friendly housing, or help you and your pet in another way.
-We also offer these brochures: re-homing, re-homing exotic pets, kittens and puppies, and outdoor cats.
+We also offer these brochures: re-homing exotic pets, kittens and puppies, and outdoor cats.
 Reach out to us so we can guide you toward a happy ending for both you and your pet.

 Counseling and support

 Many reasons people need to give up their pets are correctable.
 If you are at your wit's end due to litterbox issues, barking, puppy energy that hasn't been tamed, moving, having a baby, or need information about caring for your pet, we can help!
 We want you to be a part of your pet's life and believe you are the best option for your pet.

 If you call us, our staff can help you directly or seek out another staffer to work with you.

 An alternative to bringing a pet to a shelter is to have people work to find a new home for their pet.
 We encourage this, and to help we have a site where you can post an ad for your pet online.
 See Steps to Re-home a Pet below.

 It will take time to find your pet his/her next home.
 Plan to devote at least 30 days to the process.
 People like healthy animals that are already spayed and neutered.
 Take your pet to a veterinarian and save the records.
 Visit our low-cost spay/neuter page.

 1. Friends and family are the number one way pets find new homes.
 Contact everyone!
 Use your social media connections!